Tuhkis/JavaRoguelike/README.md

 ## Notes

 I'm writing this with vscode java.
-I'm using 18-zulu java right now.

-> I believe that it will mostly work with other versions!
 ## Folder Structure

 The workspace contains two folders, where: